Dc-qwerty/Group-4-phase-2-project/README.md

 # Relevance of the Analysis

 The findings help inform what kinds of films to produce, how to allocate budgets, and when to release them maximizing both financial return and brand value.

-# Analysis Overview

-## Analysis Introduction

-This project focuses on three core questions:

-1. **Genre Profitability** — Which genres consistently generate strong box office returns?
-2. **Budget vs. Revenue** — What investment levels are linked to higher profits?
-3. **Audience Preference** — What genres receive the best audience ratings?

-This analysis aims to identify what types of films are currently performing best at the box office and which studios are the best to guide our new movie studio's content strategy.
-We'll examine three key relationships:

  # Summary of Findings